embedded-iota/iota-iot-network-protocol/README.md

 Nodes SHALL communicate peer to peer within their Node Group.
 Nodes within one Node Group SHALL NOT be able to communicate with Members of another Node Group.
-Each Node Group Member MUST also able communicate to one or more Gateway.
+Each Node Group Member MUST also be able communicate to one or more IOTA Gateway.

-##### Gateway <-> IOTA Tangle
+##### IOTA Gateway <-> IOTA Tangle

-A Gateway MUST subscribe to the transaction feed of all known IOTA Addresses.
+An IOTA Gateway MUST subscribe to the transaction feed of all known IOTA Addresses.
-The Gatway MUST receive all of the incoming transactions to these IOTA Addresses.
+The IOTA Gateway MUST receive all incoming transactions of these IOTA Addresses.
-The Gateway MUST cache these transactions.
+The IOTA Gateway MUST cache these transactions.
+The IOTA Gateway SHOULD delete the entry in the cache after a quorum of Node Group Members received the transaction.
-A Gateway SHALL NOT forward these transactions directly to the Node Group.
+An IOTA Gateway SHALL NOT forward these transactions directly to the Node Group.
 It MUST wait for a Address Transactions Update Request.

-##### Gateway <-> Node Group Member communication
+##### IOTA Gateway <-> Node Group Member communication

 ###### Health Status Requests

-A Gatway SHOULD requests every x seconds the health status of a Node Group.
+An IOTA Gateway MUST request the Health Status in an interval.
+The IOTA Gateway SHOULD request every Node Group Member for the Health Status.
-If one Member doesn't respond, it MUST forces the other Node Group Members to get the status of this Node Group Neighbor.
+If this Member does not respond, it SHOULD forces the other Node Group Members to get the status of this Node Group Neighbor.
-The Members MUST respond with their current saved status of this Node Group Member.
+The Members SHOULD respond with their current saved status of this Node Group Member.
-If, at least, one Node Group Member responses with the status Healthy, the Member MUST NOT marked as Dead.
+If, at least, one Node Group Member responses with the status Healthy, the Member SHOULD NOT marked as Dead.
-If no Node Group Member responses with a Health status, the Gatway SHOULD retry the Health Status Request.
+If no Node Group Member responses with a Health status, the IOTA Gateway SHOULD retry the Health Status Request.
 The retry SHOULD have a timeout and it SHOULD be tried several times before the Node Group Member will marked as Dead.

 ###### Status Refresh Requests

-A Gateway SHOULD requests every x seconds the status of a Node Group by its Seed Node.
+An IOTA Gateway SHOULD requests every x seconds the status of a Node Group by its Seed Node.
 These requests MUST be called Status Refresh Requests.
 It MUST response one Seed Node.
 It is OPTIONAL that more Seed Nodes responses.